fahimtq1/cloud_computing_basics/README.md

 - Configure the mongod.conf file to allow all IP's
 - The app should work!

+## Provisioning an EC2 Instance

+At the bottom of the configure instance details section, under user details, you can add a provisioning script.
+Start the script with `#!/bin/bash`.
+You can then add a provisioning script to automate the configuration of your instance.

 ## Disaster Recovery Plan (DR)

 These plans are made in case of any unexpected disaster, so that there is a backup available for a web application.
 There are multiple ways of doing this: